ryanturnerwebdev/netbox/docs/installation/4b-uwsgi.md

 The reference configuration assumes that gunicorn is in use, so we need to update it.
 Edit the `netbox.service` file to remove the line beginning with `ExecStart=/opt/netbox/venv/bin/gunicorn` and uncomment the line below it.

-!!! warning "Check user & group assignment"
+:::warning "Check user & group assignment"
     The stock service configuration files packaged with NetBox assume that the service will run with the `netbox` user and group names.
 If these differ on your installation, be sure to update the service files accordingly.

 Once the configuration file has been saved, reload the service: